John Philip Falter

-John Falter in his Chestnut Hill studio, 1978, photographed by his stepson, Jay Wiley.

 John Philip Falter (February 28, 1910 – May 20, 1982) was an American artist best known for his many cover paintings for The Saturday Evening Post.

 Early life

 Born in Plattsmouth, Nebraska, Falter moved at an early age with his family to Falls City in 1916, where his father, George H. Falter, established a clothing store.
 As a high school student, Falter created a comic strip, Down Thru the Ages, which was published in the Falls City Journal.
-J. N. "Ding" Darling, Pulitzer Prize-winning cartoonist of the Des Moines Register, saw some of Falter’s cartoons and said he should become an illustrator.
+Ding Darling, Pulitzer Prize–winning cartoonist of the Des Moines Register, saw some of Falter’s cartoons and said he should become an illustrator.

 Pulp dreams

 After graduating from high school in 1928, Falter studied at the Kansas City Art Institute where he met and became friends with R. G. Harris, Emery Clarke, and Richard E. Lyon.
-He won a scholarship to the Art Students League of New York City, but lasted only one month there due to his fear of his fellow students, many of whom were avowed Communists.
+He won a scholarship to the Art Students League of New York City, but lasted only one month there due to his fear of his fellow students, many of whom were avowed communists.
 This was all too new for the small-town Falter, who fled and immediately looked for work as an illustrator.
 In the evenings, he took courses at the Grand Central School of Art above Grand Central Terminal.
 At this time in the Great Depression, when most young artists had difficulty finding work, Falter began illustrating covers for pulp magazines.

 He opened a studio in New Rochelle, New York, which had long been a colony for illustrators, including such artists as Frederic Remington and Norman Rockwell.
 Within a few years, his three Kansas City Art Institute friends Harris, Clarke, and Lyon had moved to New Rochelle to share a studio with Falter and launch their careers as freelance illustrators.
 Falter recalled, "Rockwell was our inspiration then.
 I didn't meet him until years later.
 We would hear that Rockwell had been out on the street. and we'd all rush out and hunt for him.
 If they'd tell us that he had looked in a shop window, we'd look in the same window trying to absorb what he looked at by osmosis."

 Ad art

 Falter received a major break with his first commission from Liberty Magazine to do three illustrations a week in 1933.
 "They paid me $75 a week," Falter said, "just like a steelworker.
 But my expenses for models and costumes were running $35 a week during one 16-week serial I was illustrating."
 Falter soon discovered that there was much more money to be made in advertising than in other fields of illustration.
-By 1938, he had acquired several advertising clients including Gulf Oil, Four Roses Whiskey, Arrow Shirts, and Pall Mall.
+By 1938, he had acquired several advertising clients including Gulf Oil, Four Roses Whiskey, Arrow Shirts, and Pall Mall cigarettes.
 Falter's work appeared in major national magazines.
 "This was high pay for less work," Falter said, "and it gave me a chance to experiment in the field of easel painting."